Patients on long-term medication and approved for repeat prescriptions can order in the following ways:

 Patients may wish to make use of the repeat prescription service that may be offered by their local pharmacy.
-Patients can ask their local pharmacy to order and collect repeat prescriptions for them cutting out the need for them to attend the practice.
+Patients can hand in their repeat prescription request to their local pharmacy who will order and collect your repeat prescriptions from the Practice on your behalf.

 It is advised when using this service to allow approximately one week before collecting your medication.

 Acute prescriptions are medication that has been started and will require monitoring by the GP to determine whether or not you need to stay on this long term - this medication will not appear on your prescription re-order form.
 Your GP may in due course switch this over to repeat medication if appropriate.

 Therefore, it may take longer than two working days to action your acute medication request - this is because your GP may require more time to review this particular type of prescription.